AnjaliVB/People-Counting-System/README.md

 # People-Counting-System
-A project developed for a company's task
+A project developed as a task for recruitment process.